NTRA Collar Strategy

 - What is a collar on NTRA?

 - A collar on NTRA is the collar strategy applied to NTRA (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With NTRA stock trading near $273.75, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NTRA stock at $310.15 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NTRA collar max profit and max loss calculated?